Louis Schaub

 Louis Schaub (/de/; born 29 December 1994) is a professional footballer who plays as a midfielder for Austrian Bundesliga club Rapid Wien.
-Born in Germany, he played for the Austria national team.

-He was selected by influential football website IBWM in their list of the 100 most exciting players in world football for 2014.
+Schaub was selected by influential football website IBWM in their list of the 100 most exciting players in world football for 2014.

+Born in Fulda, Germany, Schaub represented Austria at various youth levels, and was a full international for the senior side, having played for the latter from 2016 to 2022, winning 31 caps and scoring 8 goals across six years, with his last appearance for Austria being in November 2021.

 Club career

 Schaub made his debut for Rapid Wien's senior team in the 3–0 Austrian Football Bundesliga win over Sturm Graz on 18 August 2012.
 On 4 August 2015, Schaub scored two goals, including the winning goal in an unexpected 3–2 victory for Rapid Wien against Ajax Amsterdam in the UEFA Champions League qualifier.

 Having played for 1.
 FC Köln since 2018, Schaub was loaned to Swiss side Luzern for the 2020–21 season.
 He joined Hannover 96 on a free transfer in July 2022.

-Schaub returned to Rapid Wien at the start of the 2024–25 season.
+On 28 May 2024, Schaub returned to Austria, rejoining Rapid Wien at the wake of the 2024–25 season, having departed Hannover the previous season.

 International career

 Schaub has been capped at four different age groups for Austria.
 He made his debut for Austria U21 in a 2015 UEFA European Under-21 Football Championship qualification Group 4 1–0 win over Albania U21 on 14 August 2013, coming on as a 76th-minute substitute.

 Schaub was named in Austria's senior squad for a 2018 FIFA World Cup qualifier against Wales in September 2016.
-He was included in the squad for the delayed UEFA Euro 2020 tournament on June 2021.
+He was included in the squad for the delayed UEFA Euro 2020 tournament in June 2021.